PanagopoulosNikolaos/TubeHarvester/README.md

 - Batch download multiple videos
 - Scrape and download entire YouTube playlists
 - Scrape and download all videos from a YouTube channel
+- Handle YouTube authentication with automatic cookie extraction from browsers
 - Simple graphical user interface (GUI)

 ## Project Structure